elastic/logstash/README.md

     rake test:plugin

-You can install the default set of plugins included in the logstash package or all plugins:
+You can install the default set of plugins included in the logstash package:

     rake test:install-default
-    rake test:install-all

 ---
 Note that if a plugin is installed using the plugin manager `bin/logstash-plugin install ...` do not forget to also install the plugins development dependencies using the following command after the plugin installation: